The Bali landscape. The four legal pathways for foreign villa ownership in Indonesia

 Foreign ownership in Bali: the four pathways.

 The Basic Agrarian Law of 1960 reserves Hak Milik (freehold) for Indonesian citizens.
-Every legal pathway for a foreign holder is a structured workaround.
+Every foreign pathway is a lesser, defined right under that same law, not freehold.
 Three of them work.
 One does not.
 The four-pathway map, ranked by risk.
 Operational context at the Bali foreign-buyer reality check.

 The Legal Framework